Language: EN

 =1101-6

-With this first attempt we have done something that is quite well understood by humans, but it complicates the calculations a lot.
-So let’s take a turn.
+With this first attempt, we have done something that is quite understandable for humans, but it complicates calculations a lot.
+So let’s rethink it.

-The bit for the sign went well.
-Also, we don’t have another choice.
-For the rest, let’s try one thing, let’s flip the bits of the negative numbers.
+The bit for the sign has worked well.
+Also, we have no other choice.
+For the rest, let’s try something, let’s invert the bits of negative numbers.

 SignBit1Bit2Bit3Decimal